milaboratory/docs/docs/mixcr/guides/rnaseq.md

-# RNASeq
+# RNA-Seq

-Here we will discuss how to extract TCR repertoire from RNASeq data.
+Here we will discuss how to extract TCR repertoire from RNA-Seq data.
+In this particular case we extract only TCR data because only T-cells were used in cDNA library preparation, but this protocol with slight adjustments, that will be mentioned further, is applicable to BCR data also.

 ## Data libraries